tsutterley/pyTMD/doc/source/user_guide/compute_tides_ICESat2_ATL06.md

 - Calculates tidal elevations for correcting ICESat-2 land ice elevation data
 - Can use OTIS format tidal solutions provided by Ohio State University and ESR
 - Can use Global Tide Model (GOT) solutions provided by Richard Ray at GSFC
+- Can use Finite Element Solution (FES) models provided by AVISO

 #### Calling Sequence
 ```bash